JuliaParallel/DagScheduler.jl/README.md

     - external metadata stores provide resilient storage for state and results
     - master detects failures and re-schedules tasks assigned to failed nodes

+[Here are some visualizations](test/viz/README.md) of task graphs illustrating how they are scheduled.

 ## QuickStart

 These are a the packages that need to be cloned: